Revelation Chapter 2 RCW Text with Notes

 2.7 The word, “Paradise” is literal, but is itself a transliteration, and is a reference to the Garden (orchard) of Eden, and the Tree of (eternal) Life that was there and was forbidden after Adam’s Fall.

 2.12 A reminder that Jesus’ words cut both ways.
 He is utterly impartial in judgment.
+The word “sword” is symbolic for “tongue”.

 2.14 This issue of food offered to idols and the sexual immorality involved in fertility cult prostitution is a major New Testament issue, especially as Gentiles start coming to Christ.
 I believe these letters from Jesus to Pergamum and Thyatira guided the ruling of the Council of Jerusalem in 50 AD concerning these things.

 2.19 Thyratira seems to be the best church, so why do they have a Jezebel?
 And this woman is teaching the same things that Jesus condemned at Pergamum.
-These things are the issues acted on by the Council of Jerusalem in Acts 15, 50 AD.
+These things are the issues acted on by the Council of Jerusalem in Acts 15, 49 AD.
 I think Jesus’ words to these two churches were the basis for the decree of that meeting.
-This is not possible unless my 41 AD date for Revelation is correct.
+This is not possible unless Revelation predated it, and was already known to the Apostles.
 If the Council of Jerusalem had predated these letters by 4 decades, as most believe, these churches under John’s leadership should not be having these kinds of problems.
-I conclude that John’s influence over these churches act the time of these 7 letters was almost non-existent.
+I conclude that John’s influence over these young churches at the time of these 7 letters was almost non-existent.

 2.20-22 This “spiritual adultery” language resembles the later and more comprehensive judgement of the Whore of Mystery Babylon in Rev. 17-18.
+Notice that in this case, it is unbelievers (or deviant believers) who experience “tribulation”.

 2.26 Jesus adds a little insight into “persevering to the end” as “keeping His works” referring to our faith-based efforts.
-“Authority over the nations” is about Rev 20 and the Messianic Kingdom.
+“Authority over the nations” is about Rev. 20 and the Messianic Kingdom.

 2.29 I consider “and understand” to be implied.